 Ideally, your monthly rent payments should leave you with enough money left over for bills, groceries, a bit of non-essential spending, and even savings.
-Here’s how you can figure out how much of your income should go towards your monthly rent.
+Here’s how you can figure out how much of your income should go toward your monthly rent.

 The 30% rule

-A popular standard for budgeting rent is to follow is the 30% rule, where you spend a maximum of 30% of your monthly income before taxes (your gross income) on your rent.
+A popular standard for budgeting rent is to follow the 30% rule, where you spend a maximum of 30% of your monthly income before taxes (your gross income) on your rent.
 This has been a rule of thumb since 1981, when the government found that people who spent over 30% of their income on housing were "cost-burdened."

 The 30% rule is a general guideline that renters can follow, but they should also take into account other expenses and factors.
 For instance, if you have credit card debt or student loans to pay off, consider finding an apartment with rent below 30% of your monthly income, so you can put more of your budget toward reducing your debt.